Tulum Ruins

 TulumHow to get there

-The ruins are just north of Tulum town and easy to reach by car, taxi, bike or local colectivo.
+The entrance is just north of Tulum town.
+You can get there by car, taxi, bike, or local colectivo.

 About Tulum Ruins